 Delphix operates at the database level and requires that

 - The staging and target hosts must have the empty instances created prior to Delphix using them

 - The desired OS user to execute commands related to dSource and VDB operation for each instance has been added as an environment user

-Note: Make sure the staging instance used for linking doesn’t have an existing restoring database with the same name.
+Note: Make sure staging instance used for linking doesn’t have existing restoring database with the same name.

 A single standby instance can contain data from multiple source databases.